rynecjohnston/petrosim/README.md

 ## References
 1. Spera, F. J.; Bohrson, W. A. Energy-Constrained Open-System Magmatic Processes I. General Model and Energy-Constrained Assimilation and Fractional Crystallization (EC-AFC) Formulation *J. Petrol.*, **2001**, *42*, 999-1018, DOI: [10.1093/petrology/42.5.999](https://doi.org/10.1093/petrology/42.5.999)
 2. Spera, F. J.; Bohrson, W. A. Energy-Constrained Open-System Magmatic Processes 3.
 Energy-Constrained Recharge, Assimilation and Fractional Crystallization (EC-RAFC) *Geochem.
 Geophys.
 Geosyst.*, **2002**, *3*, 8001, DOI: [10.1029/2007GC001781](https://doi.org/10.1029/2007GC001781)

+---

+_For inquiries about the usage of this code, please email me, Ryne C. Johnston: [johnston.ryne@gmail.com](mailto:johnston.ryne@gmail.com).
+To report a problem, either [open a new issue here on GitHub](https://github.com/rynecjohnston/petrosim/issues/new) or email me directly.
+For questions regarding the scientific underpinnings of these models, I refer you to the authors of the [original works](#references) that this package was based on._